gwdistsys18/dist-sys-practice/README.md

 and runs as an isolated process in user space on the host OS.
 Docker daemon - The background service running on the host that manages building, running and distributing Docker containers.
 Docker client - The command line tool that allows the user to interact with the Docker daemon.
 Docker Store - Store is, among other things, a registry of Docker images.

+-Video: What are Containers?(https://www.youtube.com/watch?v=EnJ7qX9fkcU) The container is used to cover a multitude things, is a sandbox of processes.

 ## Area 2
 > Include notes here about each of the links